openstack/openstack-manuals/doc/cli-reference/source/nova.rst

   List all floating IP pools.

 ``get-mks-console``
-  Get a serial console to a server.
-(Supported by API versions '2.8' - '2.latest') [hint: use ':option:`--os-compute-api-version`' flag to show help message for proper version]
+  Get an MKS console to a server.
+(Supported by
+  API versions '2.8' - '2.latest') [hint: use
+  ':option:`--os-compute-api-version`' flag to show help message for proper version]